MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-how-to-get-geode-on-ios.md

 # How iOS players can still use Geode

 As of right now, there is no known way to run Geode on iOS devices.
+However, there are still some ways for iOS players to use Geode's features.

+- When using Geode for added editor features, such as to use scale bypass, you can get your friends with Geode to do it for you
+- For mods like Globed, you can still make levels for people to play on multiplayer with their friends.
+You will only need an Android, Mac, or Windows PC to play with others.